AndrewHazelden/PowerPoint_Dome_Template/readme.md

 ## Creating a Droplet ##

-The updated PowerPoint Dome Template now includes a Mac CS6, and Windows CS2 and CS6 droplets.
+The updated PowerPoint Dome Template now includes a Mac CS6 and CC2018, and Windows CS2 and CS6 droplets.
 Here is a tip on creating your own conversion droplet if you are using a different version of Photoshop.

 **Step 1.** Follow the instructions in the "Photoshop Actions Installation" section and load the action file "PowerPoint Dome Conversions.atn" into your copy of Photoshop.